Come and meet us at our Postgraduate Open Event on Wednesday 22 February 2023.

 You then write the dissertation or editorial project between the start of the summer term and the end of August.

-In 2015/16 the following core specialist module is available: EN852 – Colonial and Postcolonial Discourses.
 The list below should be considered indicative of the types of modules available, which may vary from year to year in response to new curriculum developments and innovation.

 This module introduces you to a wide range of colonial and postcolonial theoretical discourses.
 It focuses on the construction of the historical narrative of imperialism, psychology and culture of colonialism, nationalism and liberation struggles, and postcolonial theories of complicity and resistance.
 The module explores the benefits and problems derived from reading literature and culture by means of a postcolonial and postimperial lens.
 Through the study of crucial texts and events, both historical and current, the module analyses the birth of imperialist narratives and their complex consequences for the world today.